01 of 09

 Frost the Sides

-With plenty of frosting from the top, let it go to the edges so you just need to use the spatula to push it down and around, down and around until it's covered all the way around.Continue to 7 of 7 below.
+Because you used plenty of frosting on the top and moved it toward the edges, ideally you just need to use the spatula to push it down the sides and around, continuing spreading it down and around until the cake is covered all the way around.Continue to 9 of 9 below.

 Add Swirls or Smooth It All Out

-Once the cake is fully frosted, feel free to either add decorative swirls or smooth the surface, as you like.
+Once the cake is fully frosted, feel free to either add decorative swirls or to simply smooth the surface.
 Use confident, smooth strokes with the spatula.

 Add any decorations or candles you like and serve with pride!